Michael Pittman Jr. Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 Season Stats

 - Pittman's 658 receiving yards (73.1 per game) lead the Colts.
-He has 50 receptions on 71 targets with five touchdowns.
+He has 50 catches on 71 targets with five touchdowns.

 - Pittman has been the target of 23.3% (71 total) of his team's 305 passing attempts this season.

-- With 10 targets in the red zone this season, Pittman has been on the receiving end of 28.6% of his team's 35 red zone pass attempts.
+- Pittman has seen the ball thrown his way 10 times in the red zone this season, 28.6% of his team's 35 red zone pass attempts.

-- The Colts have called a pass in 55.8% of their plays from scrimmage this year while staying on the ground 44.2% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Colts have run 55.8% passing plays and 44.2% rushing plays this season.
+They rank fifth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Jaguars.